 In TNT's sci-fi series Falling Skies, it does look as though the end of the world—or at least the end of the world as we know it—has come.
-Nasty aliens have invaded, slaughtered most of us earthlings and are now in the midst of mop-up operations, hunting down the last remnants of humanity and, for reasons unknown, pilfering children.
+Nasty aliens have invaded, slaughtered most of us earthlings and are now in the midst of mop-up operations, hunting down the last remnants of humanity and pilfering children.

 But we haven't bent our collective knee yet.
 Groups of resistance fighters are doing what they can to muscle their way back to the top of the food chain.
 It's tough going, mind you.
-The aliens—known colloquially as "skitters"—are tough and savage, and it's hard to fight for your life without becoming as brutal and cavalier as the creatures you're clashing with.
-Everyone has suffered unimaginable loss in the conflict, and we see the desire in many characters to not just defeat the invaders, but exterminate them—and painfully, if at all possible.
+Humans have to deal with the "skitters"—the tough and savage ground troops of the alien advance—and figure out what their tall Espheni masters seem to have in mind for them all.
+And it's hard to fight for your life without becoming as brutal and cavalier as the creatures you're clashing with.
+Everyone has suffered unimaginable loss in the conflict, thus we see the desire in many characters not to just defeat the invaders, but exterminate them—and painfully, if at all possible.

 As the resistance goes on, the battlefield grows more complex.
-Some skitters have rebelled against their kind and now chip in to help us humans.
-Another alien race is also working shoulder to shoulder with us.
-And sometimes it seems as though we fight amongst ourselves as much as with the enemy.
+There's a possibility that not all Espheni are completely on board with the whole "exterminate all humans" game plan.
+Another alien race is working shoulder to shoulder with us.
+And sometimes it seems as though we humans fight amongst ourselves as much as with the enemy.
 No one, it seems is safe—and no one's absolutely positive about what new challenges might wait around the corner.

-"In the last two years I've been kidnapped, tortured, shot, implanted with an eye worm," says Tom Mason, newly elected president of the New United States in Charleston.
-"Last week I was almost torn apart … and contaminated by a nuclear reactor.
+"In the last two years I've been kidnapped, tortured, shot, implanted with an eye worm," says Tom Mason, the show's prime hero, a season or two ago.
+"Last week I was almost torn apart ... and contaminated by a nuclear reactor.
 I think we can count on something happening.
 Don't you?"

-Indeed, in the midst of the carnage, Falling Skies still manages to seem more interested in picking up pieces than in breaking them.
-"The setting is very dark and gritty, but the wonderful thing about this show is that the tone is very uplifting and inspiring," Drew Roy, who plays Hal Mason, told nbcnewyork.com.
+In the midst of all that carnage, Falling Skies still manages to seem more interested in picking up pieces than in breaking them.
+"The setting is very dark and gritty, but the wonderful thing about this show is that the tone is very uplifting and inspiring," Drew Roy, who plays Hal Mason (Tom's son), told nbcnewyork.com.
 "It's people at their worst trying to come together, all from different backgrounds, and having to focus on one thing."